FARRMS offers technical assistance for new USDA Pandemic Response Grant - NewsBreak

 FARRMS offers technical assistance for new USDA Pandemic Response Grant

-Grant funds available for small farm and food businesses to implement COVID-19 safety adaptations.
-TUTTLE – The Foundation for Agricultural and Rural Recourses Management and Sustainability (FARRMS) will assist small farm and food businesses in applying for the USDA’s new Pandemic Response and Safety Grants.
-FARRMS will hold online support sessions on Thursday September 16, 2021 from 12:00 pm to 1:00 pm CDT and Thursday September 30, 2021 from 12:00 pm to 1:00 pm CDT.
-Those interested can find more information on the Facebook event for these sessions at https://bit.ly/farrms_PRSgrant or join the sessions directly at https://bit.ly/PRS_Grant.www.devilslakejournal.com
+The Foundation for Agricultural and Rural Recourses Management and Sustainability (FARRMS) will assist small farm and food businesses in applying for the USDA’s new Pandemic Response and Safety Grants.
+FARRMS will hold an online support session from noon to 1 p.m.
+Thursday, Sept.
+30. Those interested can find more information on the Facebook event at https://bit.ly/farrms_PRSgrant or join the sessions directly at https://bit.ly/PRS_Grant.www.jamestownsun.com

 Comments / 0